Balkan Jews: History

 The Jewish communities of the Balkans were some of the oldest in Europe and date back to antiquity.
 The oldest communities of Jews in the port cities of the Balkans date back to the 4th century B.C during the reign of Alexander the Great in what would become North Macedonia.
 Communities continued to form in Dalmatia, Slavonia, and Serbia from the 1st century A.D., partially as a result of the First Jewish–Roman War violently put down by Emperor Titus.
 In the medieval ages, Jews were recorded as living in Ljubljana in 1213, in Rijeka in 1346, and in Split in 1397.
 These older Jewish communities predated the arrival of Sephardi Jews and merged with the newer populations that came from Spain and Portugal.
 Most Jews arrived in the Balkans in the 1490s after the Spanish Inquisition.
 Many Ashkenazi Jews also came to the Balkans in the 1400s because of persecution in northern European countries.

 Byzantine Rule

 As with the majority of Jewish communities throughout history and the world, the safety of the Balkan Jews to practice their religion was set by local governments.
 In the seventh century, when Avars (Caucasus) attacked Split, Croatia, the Diocletian's Palace gave Jews sanctuary.

 Ottoman Rule

-Although being classified as second class citizens along with Catholics, Roma, and Orthodox Serbs, under nearly four centuries of Ottoman rule, the Jewish communities of the Balkans, considered an Eastern Sephardic heartland, had a stronger sense of communal organization and unity than other groups (i.e. North Africa) that helped maintain a sense of ethno-religious identity.
+Although being classified as second class citizens along with Catholics, Roma, and Slavs, under nearly four centuries of Ottoman rule, the Jewish communities of the Balkans, considered an Eastern Sephardic heartland, had a stronger sense of communal organization and unity than other groups (i.e. North Africa) that helped maintain a sense of ethno-religious identity.
 The Jews, Muslims, and other religious minorities were exempt from the "Child Tax" which conscripted young Christian boys, brought them to Istanbul, educating them into a military force.

+During this era, Salonika (Thessaloniki in Modern Greece) was widely seen as a refuge for Iberian Jews following their explusion by the Spanish Inquisition, from the fifteenth all the way to the twentieth century.